BDhackers009/nethunter-termux/README.md

 # Disclaimer
 Do not forget that you cannot access any of your hardware accessories such as WiFi.
 Which means you dont have to try running wifi hacking tools etc😂😂.
-But you can use any tool which is not require real root permission 🙂
+But you can use any tool which does not require real root permission 🙂

 ### If you like this project then dont forget to give a star :)